wtkns/stoichonome/README.md

     h2. push a different mode to switch to display/edit a different mode of the same track.

    *or: expert pattern programming mode

     Push to toggle gate
-        turn for velocity
+    Turn for velocity
-        push and turn for pitch
+    Push and turn for pitch
     Maybe use color to differentiate

   **4. change patch pattern type:**

     a. toggle 16/32 switch:
       16 mode: every knob is a track (16 tracks) each track has 16 steps